Baribor/printf/test/README.md

 # Test Directory

-Files in this directory is for test purpose only and will not be used in the projects evaluation.
+Files in this directory are for test purpose only and will not be used in the projects evaluation.

 Each `*main.c` file indicates what task in the project the file is used on to test.